Joe Johnston

-Joseph Eggleston Johnston II (born May 13, 1950) is an American film director, producer, writer, and visual effects artist.
+Joseph Eggleston Johnston II (born May 13, 1950) is an American filmmaker.
 He is best known for directing visual effects-driven films, including Honey, I Shrunk the Kids (1989), The Rocketeer (1991), Jumanji (1995), Jurassic Park III (2001), The Wolfman (2010), and Captain America: The First Avenger (2011).

 Early life

 Johnston was born Joseph Eggleston Johnston II in Austin, Texas, and attended California State University, Long Beach, and Pasadena's Art Center College of Design, both for industrial design.

 Career

 Design and visual effects

 Much of the work at the beginning of Johnston's screen career combined design and visual effects.
 He began his career as a concept artist and effects technician on the first Star Wars film, directed by George Lucas.
 He was the creative designer of the Millennium Falcon spacecraft and co-created the design of Boba Fett in The Empire Strikes Back, while working for Industrial Light & Magic (ILM) in the 1970s and was art director on one of the visual effects teams for the sequel Return of the Jedi.
 His association with Lucas would later prove fruitful, when he became one of four to win an Academy Award for Best Visual Effects for Lucas and Steven Spielberg's film Raiders of the Lost Ark.
 Johnston continued to work on many films as an effects expert.

 He was also associate producer on fantasy film Willow, and production designer on two mid-1980s TV movies which featured the Ewoks seen in Return of the Jedi.

 Johnston is also author of Star Wars novel The Adventures of Teebo: A Tale of Magic and Suspense, which ties into Return of the Jedi (New York: Random House, 1984; ISBN 0-394-86568-5, ISBN 0-394-96568-X).

 In 1984, at 34, Johnston went to George Lucas and stated his desire to leave Lucasfilm for a year.
 However, Lucas offered him to go to USC School of Cinematic Arts and study there for a year, complete with paid tuition and half-salary that would let Johnston take any class he wanted.
 Johnston left after a year, saying he "was asked not to return" because he "broke too many rules".